 The scope of the journal includes but is not limited to:

 - Emergency management and decision-making

-- New emerging safety and security technologies (e.g. Artificial Intelligence)
+- New emerging security and safety technologies (e.g. Artificial Intelligence)

-- Safety and security concepts, models and theories
+- Security and safety concepts, models and theories

-- Methods and frameworks for integrating safety and security
+- Methods and frameworks for integrating security and safety

 - Public and societal security and safety related to hazardous industries and critical infrastructures

 - All-hazard approach in emergency management

 - Security and safety risk assessment and management in hazardous industries and critical infrastructures